xbarter/cb-currencies/README.md

-# cb-currencies
+# About Project
-Central bank of countries currency web services
+This project created for to take currency information from central bank of countries web services

+# List of countries

+- ECB : European Central Bank

+# Coming soon

+- BOE : Bank of England